simplic/documentation/support/Misc/Forms/forms.md

 ![ListColumnBinding](~/images/Forms/listColumnBinding.png)

 ## Create Database Table
-When the user clicks "Tabelle hinzufügen/bearbeiten" a new Database table will be create.
+When the user clicks "Tabelle hinzufügen/bearbeiten" a new Database table will be created.
 If a new Field was added and the user clicks "Tabelle hinzufügen/bearbeiten" the table will be updated.

 ![DataBase](~/images/Forms/CreateDynamicDatabase.png)